-From v1.19 onwards, Kubernetes will follow an N-3 support policy.
-This means that the support window will be extended to one year.
+From v1.19 onwards, Kubernetes follows an N-3 support policy.
+This means that the support window is extended to one year.

-A good visualization of the period for which each release is/was supported is below:
+A good visualization of the support period for each release is available below:

-If we deprecate a Kubernetes version, we do this by informing the customers in advance about the deprecation (End-of-Life announcement) to give them enough time to plan, prepare and perform the Kubernetes upgrade by themselves.
+If we deprecate a Kubernetes version, we inform the customers in advance about the deprecation (End-of-Life announcement) to give them enough time to plan, prepare, and perform the Kubernetes upgrade themselves.

-When this grace period is over, we remove the deprecated version from iMKE.
+When this grace period is over, we remove the deprecated version from GKS.

-If a customer cluster will not get updated before the removal of an EOL’d Kubernetes version, nothing happens at first.
-One can not create new clusters with the removed version anymore, but existing clusters will continue to run.
+If a customer cluster will not get updated before the removal of an EOL Kubernetes version, nothing happens at first.
+One cannot create new clusters with the deprecated version anymore, but existing clusters will continue to run.

 No, as this would possibly mean serious security issues in the future.

-If a Kubernetes version reaches End-of-Life, we have to remove its support from iMKE as it will not receive any bugfixes or security updates anymore.
-From this point on it is no longer possible to create new clusters with this version.
+If a Kubernetes version reaches End-of-Life, we have to remove its support from GKS since it will not receive any bugfixes or security updates anymore.
+From this point onward it is no longer possible to create new clusters with this version.

-It is important to underline the following technical limitations in Kubernetes:
+It is important to emphasize the following technical limitations in Kubernetes:

 - It is not possible to upgrade more than one versions at once.

 - It is not possible to downgrade a cluster.